 The Contractor shall not include covenant-not-to-compete requirements in its provider agreements.
-Specifically, the Contractor shall not contract with a provider and require that the provider not provide services for any other
+Specifically, the Contractor shall not contract with a provider and require that the provider not provide services for any other AHCCCS Contractor.

-AHCCCS Contractor.
 In addition, except for cost sharing requirements, the Contractor shall not enter into subcontracts that contain compensation terms that discourage providers from serving any specific eligibility category.

-The Contractor must enter into a written agreement with any provider (including out-of-state providers) the Contractor reasonably anticipates will be providing services at the request of the Contractor more than 25 times during the contract year [42 CFR 438.206(b)(1)].
+The Contractor must enter into a written agreement with any provider (including out-of-state providers) the Contractor reasonably anticipates will be providing services on its behalf more than 25 times during the contract year [42 CFR 438.206(b)(1)].
 Exceptions to this requirement include the following: